 Can we make changes to our lifestyle and take small steps in the right direction?
 This might include signing up with a green energy supplier, reducing our purchase of single use plastic items, and remembering to put our rubbish in the correct recycling bins.

 The fifth Mark of Mission: "To strive to safeguard the integrity of creation and sustain and renew the life of the earth"

-Many church communities across the Diocese of Manchester are imaginatively living out the fifth Mark of Mission through care for God’s creation.
+Many church communities are imaginatively living out the fifth Mark of Mission through care for God’s creation.
 Responding to a survey in 2017, more than 200 churches reported practical steps they are taking and 44 expressed interest in becoming an Eco Church.
 So there is already great enthusiasm and much to celebrate in both inner city and rural parishes.

 To recognise and affirm this work, Diocesan Synod recommended that Manchester work towards becoming an Eco Diocese.
-We have already registered our intent, produced an Environment Policy and held a commissioning service.
+We have registered our intent and produced an Environment Policy.

 Can you help us on the journey by beginning your own Eco Church journey?
 Becoming an Eco Church contributes to our accreditation as an Eco Diocese, and sets a challenge for the first year of working towards this goal.

 Our target: 32 churches registered for Eco Church by Easter 2019

 HOW DO WE BECOME AN ECO CHURCH?

 Eco Church (run by A Rocha UK) encourages and supports churches in their care for God’s creation across five areas of church life: